Policies

 2. Achieve a cumulative GPA of 3.0 or higher.
 Students with GPAs below 3.0 are required to meet in person with the associate dean of students in the Sam Fox School for an interview and academic record review.

-3. Present an academic record that supports the conclusion that the student will be able to complete a BFA or BA degree in the College of Art in a typical time frame.
+3. Present an academic record that supports the conclusion that the student will be able to complete a Bachelor of Fine Arts or Bachelor of Arts degree in the College of Art in a typical time frame.
 Depending on the student's level at the time of transfer, additional semesters and/or preapproved summer school may be required.

 4. Be in good academic standing.